marieflutre/UrbanTempo/README.md

 install.packages("devtools")
 ```

-Once this is done, you need to load the devtools package into the session, and install the UrbanTempo package from GitHub, via the following commands, to be copy-pasted and executed in the R console:
+Once this is done, you need to load the devtools package into the session, and install the UrbanTempo package, via the following commands, to be copy-pasted and executed in the R console:
 ```
 library(devtools)
 install_github("marieflutre/UrbanTempo", build_vignettes=TRUE)